phpfui/ConstantContact/README.md

 // save $client->accessToken and $client->refreshToken to database.
 ```
 The token will expire requiring your user to reauthorize your app unless you refresh the token.
 You should refresh the token on a regular basis to avoid reauthorization.

+## Method Return Values
+The library methods will return either raw PHP arrays, objects in the **\ConstantContact\Definition** namespace, or a null value.
+The plain end points like get(), post(), update(), etc. return plain PHP arrays.
+The end points suffixed with Typed will return a fully formed object in the **\ConstantContact\Definition** namespace.
+Some Typed() methods will return an array of typed **\ConstantContact\Definition** objects.

+If a raw or typed method returns null, then an error occured and you should check $client->getStatusCode() or $client->getLastError() for more information.

 ## Versioning
 Since the [Constant Contact API](https://v3.developer.constantcontact.com/api_guide/index.html) is constantly being updated, this library will track all updates on a calendar based versioning schema.
 The major version will be the last two digits of the year the update was released.
 The minor version will be the month it was released.
 Any bug fixes will be a patch version.
 So V21.8.0 would be the first August 2021 version, and V21.8.1 would be a bug fix to V21.8.
 All bug fixes will be included in subsequent versions, so V21.9.0 would include all fixes from the V21.8 version.
 YAML changes are tracked nightly and a new version will be generated automatically.
 Multiple YAML changes in a month will be tracked as patch versions.